 - Pediatric growth and development

-- Pathophysiology and nursing care for common conditions
+- Nursing care for common conditions

 Phase 2 begins when you are matched into a specific area.
 You may be matched into the Specialty Care Center or one of our Children’s Physicians locations.